Riftr/intelpy/README.md

 #### Install from source

-Download a copy of the repository.
-Install the required packages for your OS (see above).
-Run Intel.py.
+Just grab the latest Linux release source code package [here](https://github.com/Riifta/intelpy/releases/latest) and extract somewhere such as /opt/intelpy.

 Note: a setup.py file as well as an (untested) PKGBUILD is available at this time.

 Included are the necessary files to build this application with PyInstaller to make stand-alone packages for your OS if you desire.
-These scrips are the `build.sh` and `build.bat` files for Linux and Windows respectively.
+The script to build these packages are the `build.sh` and `build.bat` files for Linux and Windows respectively.

 #### Other OSes